 - For a dozen eggs you will need about 4 cups of naturally dyed liquid.

-- To make eggs even darker in color allow them to sit for several hours in the natural food coloring, remove and all to throughly dry.
-Repeat this process several times over the course of a day.
+- To make eggs even darker in color, allow them to sit for several hours in the natural food coloring, remove and allow to dry thoroughly.
+Repeat this process several times over the course of the day for vibrant colored eggs.

 Naturally Dyed Easter Eggs

-- pomegranate or grape juice (grey, blueish, red eggs)
+- 12 ounces pomegranate or grape juice (grey, blueish, red eggs)

 - Place eggs in a pot and cover with 1 inch of water (about 2 cups).
 Stir in 2 tbsp of white vinegar and the food ingredient for desired color.